alexware/design-patterns-swift/README.md

 [Prototype]() </br>

 👨🏼‍🏭 Structural </br>
-> Ease the design by identifying a simple way to realize relationships between entities.
+> Design patterns that ease the design by identifying a simple way to realize relationships between entities.

 [Facade]() </br>
 [Decorator]() </br>